dragonfist453/ieee-workshop-ml/README.md

     ecl bundle install https://github.com/hpcc-systems/Visualizer

 This is an ECL bundle which helps to generate visualisations of outputs that are obtained to understand our results better on HPCC Systems.

+You may also use `install.sh`(Linux) or `install.bat`(Windows) to run these commands in sequence.
+It assumes HPCC Systems 7.10.6 is used and installed in the default directories.